-There aren’t nearly as many hiking trails on the West Side of Maui as you might expect.
+There aren’t nearly as many hiking trails on the West Side of the island as you might expect.
 Much of the access in West Maui is blocked by private land or lack of proper trails.
-Also, since much of West Maui sits in the lee of Mauna Kahalawai, there aren’t any accessible waterfalls as there are in East Maui.
+Also, since much of West Maui sits in the lee of Mauna Kahalawai, there aren’t any accessible waterfalls, as there are in East Maui.
 Nevertheless, the hiking options in West Maui offer their own sort of beauty, from stunning coastal treks to grueling ridgeline hikes.

 Kapalua Coastal Trail

 hat makes the Kapalua Coastal Trail legendary are the various environments it passes through.
 If you begin at Kapalua Bay, the trail starts as a paved walkway paralleling the beach and weaves its way through ultra-luxurious residences.
 At the top of a short hill, the paved walkway reaches a junction by the Kapalua Bay Villas, where the path suddenly switches to dirt.
 Signs point to the continuation of the trail, and a spur trail leads straight out toward Hawea Point, a protected reserve that is home to the island’s largest colony of ‘ua‘u kani (wedge-tailed shearwaters).
 If you follow the grass trail to the left of the three-way junction, it connects with the trail to Namalu Bay—the rocky, Mediterranean cove hidden in the craggy recesses.